WorkingHK/rpi5-yolov8/readme.md

-### This is a off-season project from ABU Robocon 2024 HK Lingnan University Robotics Team
+### This is an off-season project from ABU Robocon 2024 HK Lingnan University Robotics Team

 Current progress:
 (2024/06/30):